rkonoplev/dniester/docs/ADMIN_PANEL_SPEC.md

 - **View and edit roles** of administrators and editors
 - **Pagination** for large user lists
 - **Link to user creation page** for adding new authors or admins
-- **User creation form** with login and password assignment for admin panel access
+- **User creation form** with username and email (authentication handled separately by system administrators)

 ---